What's Up? (4 Non Blondes song): Background

+Recording and production

+"What's Up?" was first recorded with lyrics and arrangement reworked by producer David Tickle at Groove Masters studio, as part of 4 Non Blondes' debut album Bigger, Better, Faster, More!
+(1992).
+However, Perry was dissatisfied with that recording.
+Perry said in an interview with Tape Op magazine:

 The producer (David Tickle) had no sense of what the song was.
 I went to the label and said "This song sucks.
 This is not the song I wrote."
 They didn't support me.
 They said it sounded fine.
 I did not agree.
 I grabbed the band during a break and we went to The Record Plant in Sausalito. ...
 I started moving things around.
 The engineer there helped me a lot.
 I would tell him what I wanted, and if he didn't get it I would move the microphone around.
 Then I'd go, "Yes, that's it.
 That's the sound."
 I did that with everything.
 Then we got the tempo, and we got the recording of it, the base of it, done.
 I re-did my acoustics.
 I was in the middle of vocals when David Tickle showed up.
 I'd laid down three vocals.
 I was annoyed he showed up.
 We were already done with the frigging song.
 We comped the vocal and mixed it that night, and it made mastering the next day.
 That is the version that blew up all over the world. [...]
 I've told the story enough that people know that David Tickle did not produce that song.
 It was me.

+After Interscope executives dismissed her complaints, Perry booked a recording session at The Plant for the band to re-record her original version of the song.
+The session took one day, and Interscope's co-owner Jimmy Iovine agreed that he preferred the re-recorded version based on Perry's demo over Tickle's.
+Perry's version was then used as the final version of the song.

-Tickle's instrumental (over the original vocals) could be heard on Perry's episode of Behind the Music; Tickle's version was never released.
+Tickle's instrumental (over the original vocals) could be heard on Perry's episode of Behind the Music.
+Tickle's version was never released.